There’s no need to slow down with our MCCU mobile app and all its smart features.

 - Place your check on a dark, flat surface and capture images of the front and back of your check (capture all corners) and select 'Use' with each image.

 - Review the information and select 'Make a Deposit'.

 Note: to capture an image of your check, you will need to make sure 'Camera' is enabled for the MCCU Mobile app located in your phone settings.
 Deposits made to your account before 6:30 p.m.
 CT will generally post to your account the same business day.
 Deposits made to your account after 6:30 p.m.
 CT or on a weekend or holiday typically post to your account by 9:30 a.m.
 CT the following business day.
-Longer delays may apply in some cases depending on the type of check that you deposit and will be available after 6:00 p.m.
+Longer delays may apply in some cases depending on the type of check that you deposit and will be available after 6 p.m.
 CT the 5th business day after deposit.
 Checks should be kept for thirty days, in case of discrepancies.
-Checks that are not properly endorsed will be rejected.
+Checks are required to be endorsed properly and may be rejected for an improper or lack of endorsement.
 Access is subject to the availability of the internet, cell phone network coverage and plans, and typical service interruptions stemming from your providers or the credit union providers.